 This article is intended for IT decision makers, and provides information about how the Sporty.co.nz platform uses Microsoft Azure to help address compliance, security and privacy requirements.

-Security is increasingly a primary focus for customers when contemplating the cloud.
-Microsoft Azure provides multiple levels of security, starting with physical protection of data centre locations to protect against physical intrusion, power failure, and network outages.
-Azure uses encryption to protect data in transit and at rest, and extensive monitoring and logging provides operational staff and customers with visibility into the environment.
 Microsoft designs and operates Azure using security best practices, which are embodied in programs such as the Microsoft Security Development Lifecycle (SDL), Microsoft Operational Security Assurance (OSA), and an “assume breach” strategy.
 Together, these programs and strategies help ensure that Azure is resilient to attack.
-Microsoft has received ISO 27001 security certification, which validates the benefits of this approach.
+Microsoft operates Azure in accordance with internationally recognised standard such as ISO 27001 and ISO 27018.

-With the global nature of the cloud, customers want to know their privacy is assured.
-Microsoft Azure adheres to stringent privacy standards such as ISO 27018, which, among other things, assures customer data is never used for advertising.
-Should customers have concerns over data sovereignty, Azure provides complete control over where their data lives by allowing them to choose from 26 Azure regions in Asia, the Americas, and Europe.
-In addition, Microsoft does not provide any third party with direct or unfettered access to customer data, and always attempts to redirect government requests for data to the customer.
-Finally, tenant isolation and strict access controls help ensure that only customers can access their data by default.
+Should customers have concerns over data sovereignty, Azure provides complete control over where their data lives by allowing them to choose from a large global network of data centre regions across Asia, the Americas, and Europe.
+Microsoft does not provide any third party with direct or unfettered access to customer data, and always attempts to redirect government requests for data to the customer.
+Additionally, tenant isolation and strict access controls help ensure that only customers can access their data by default.

 Related Sporty support article: recommendation to use https.